Dimers and orthogonal polynomials: connections with random matrices: Gaussian Unitary Ensemble of random matrices (GUE)

 \subsection{Orthogonal polynomials}

-Here we describe orthogonal polynomials on $\R$, but the formulas can be easily adapted for polynomials on $\Z$ by replacing the Lebesgue measure by the counting measure and integrals by sums. \begin{defin} Given a weight $\omega:\R\mapsto \R_+$, the \textbf{orthogonal polynomials} $\{q_k(x),k\geq 0\}$ are defined by the following two conditions, \begin{enumerate} \item $q_k(x)$ is a polynomial of degree $k$ with $q_k(x)=u_k x^k+\ldots$, $u_k>0$, \item they satisfy the orthonormality condition,
+The correlation function for GUE eigenvalues can be described using Hermite orthogonal polynomials.
+Therefore, let us shortly discuss orthogonal polynomials on $\R$.
+Formulas can be easily adapted for polynomials on $\Z$ by replacing the Lebesgue measure by the counting measure and integrals by sums. \begin{defin} Given a weight $\omega:\R\mapsto \R_+$, the \textbf{orthogonal polynomials} $\{q_k(x),k\geq 0\}$ are defined by the following two conditions: \begin{enumerate} \item $q_k(x)$ is a polynomial of degree $k$ with $q_k(x)=u_k x^k+\ldots$, $u_k>0$, \item the $q_k(x)$ satisfy the orthonormality condition,

 \end{enumerate} \end{defin}